-Original post: Every place that has been banned guns has seen murder rates go up.
+Original post: Every place that has been banned guns (either all guns or all handguns) has seen murder rates go up.
 You cannot point to one place where murder rates have fallen, whether it’s Chicago or D.C. or even island nations such as England, Jamaica, or Ireland.

 There are a lot of issues about how different countries measure homicide or murders differently, but that isn’t really relevant for the discussion here as we are talking about changes over time within a country.